ipfs/ipfs-docs/docs/concepts/hashing.md

 A download provider may publish the output of a hash function for a file, often called a _checksum_.
 The checksum enables users to verify that a file has not been altered since it was published.
 This check is done by performing the same hash function against the downloaded file that was used to generate the checksum.
 If that checksum that the user receives from the downloaded file exactly matches the checksum on the website, then the user knows that the file was not altered and can be trusted.

-Let's look at a concrete example.
-When you download an image file for [Ubuntu Linux](https://ubuntu.com/) you might see the following `SHA-256` checksum on the Ubuntu website listed for verification purposes:
+For example, when you download an image file for [Ubuntu Linux](https://ubuntu.com/) you might see the following `SHA-256` checksum on the Ubuntu website listed for verification purposes:

 ```
 0xB45165ED3CD437B9FFAD02A2AAD22A4DDC69162470E2622982889CE5826F6E3D ubuntu-20.04.1-desktop-amd64.iso